Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 For instance, the first unsigned 8-bit byte in oval_pattern_bits is 0x18.
 This corresponds to 0b00011000.
 This gets stored into **bits** at the beginning of the code if blink_phase is zero.
 The least significant bit is on the right and then we go right-to-left.
 If the bit is a 0 we set the LED black; if it is a 1 we set the LED red.

 There is a loop **for (long int i = 0; i < NUM_LEDS; i++) { ... }**.
-In our case, **NUM_LEDS** is 8 for our 8-LED stick.
+In our case, **NUM_LEDS** is 8 for our 8-LED stick, so we want data arranged with eight bits per chunk.
 This is convenient since our data comes in 8-bit bytes, so this loop will loop over every bit in **bits** that corresponds to an LED.
-- In C language scoping rules you can define a variable for use in the loop only within the () following the for as I did here with the variable "i".
+- In C language scoping rules you can define a variable for use only within the block of the for loop (usually this block is enclosed in "{}" but sometimes just a single statement) as I did here with the variable "i".
 There are other places you can do this type of definition too, for instance inside any {}; that is where we defined "bits".
 Note: I didn't really need to use a long int for this loop, but it only slows the code down a little and I am too lazy to change it.

 The **(0x01 & bits)** part of the code "masks" the least significant bit in bits.
 The "&" is the boolean AND operator; it operates bitwise on the two values.
 For each bit, if both corresponding bits in the two values are "1" then the resulting bit is "1"; otherwise the resulting bit is "0".
 There are other boolean operators too such as | for OR, ^ for EXCLUSIVE-OR, etc. Be aware that the operator && is a logical AND not the same as the boolean AND.
 Logical AND operates on the entire values and produces just one zero or non-zero result; boolean AND operates on each bit within the values and produces a result for each bit separately.
-A common mistake is to use && when you wanted to use &.
+A common mistake is to use && when you wanted to use & or vice versa.

-After we have chosen red or black for this led, we shift the value in **bits** to the right with **bits >>= 1;**.
+After we have masked and looked at the least significant to choose red or black for this led, we shift the value in **bits** to the right with **bits >>= 1;**.
 The operator is the right-shift operator ">>"; it is used in a typical C language pattern where {opr} is any operator (such as >>, <<, +, -, *, /, and more) then
 - symbol {opr}= value;
   - is the same as
 - symbol = symbol {opr} value;